cjiang18/stochastic-delay-differential-equation/README.tex.md

 Two integration schemes are used for integrations.
 In most of the scripts, Euler-Maruyama method are used to save computing time.
 Heun's Method  is only used when stated in the title of the scripts.
 More sophisticated integration schemes like Runge-Kutta, requires fractional time step, which I found infeasible for stochastic delay differential equation.
 ## Euler-Maruyama
-The Euler-Maruyama method is basically a stochastic version of the Euler's method for deterministic e
+The Euler-Maruyama method is basically a stochastic version of the Euler's method for deterministic equation.
+Under Euler-Maruyama method, our equation becomes

+$dX$

 ## Heun's Method

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzNzE5NDI0NTBdfQ==
+eyJoaXN0b3J5IjpbMTExMjQzNTE4MV19
 -->